 Course must be repeated if a grade of B or better is not attained.
+Satisfactory evaluations are required from both the site supervisor and the university supervisor.

 Prerequisites: Must have completed 39 hours, including COUN 5253, COUN 5273, and COUN 5283.